 Instructions

-- In a small jug combine milk and water and warm to 37°C.
+- In a small jug add milk and warm to 37°C.

 - Stir in the yeast and a pinch of sugar.
 Set aside until lightly foamy.

-- In a large bowl combine flour and salt and then rub in the 15 g cubed butter
+- In a large bowl combine flour and salt and then rub in the the cubed butter

 - Add the yeast mixture and mix to form a soft dough.